Collected sources and patterns will appear here. Add from search or the patterns library.

-Self-hosted long-term memory platform for AI agents, providing persistent cross-session memory backed by a self-hosted knowledge graph engine.
+Self-hosted long-term memory layer for AI agents that provides persistent, cross-session storage and retrieval backed by a knowledge graph engine (memory for agents).

 stars